U.S. Gulf Coast refiners pare output as pipeline outage continues

 Total SE reduced its gasoline output by about 25% at its 225,500-bpd oil refinery in Port Arthur.
 The company trimmed its fluidic catalytic cracker (FCC) output and shut a condensate splitter, people familiar with its operations said.

+Citgo Petroleum Corp reduced production at its 418,000 barrel-per-day (bpd) Lake Charles, Louisiana, refinery “to maintain as much operational flexibility as possible” during the Colonial outage, the company said in a statement.
+It did not specify the amount of the reduction.

-The largest U.S. independent refiner, Marathon Petroleum, is working to find alternatives for shipping from its Gulf Coast plants in event the pipeline shutdown is extended, said spokesman Jamal Kheiry.
+The largest U.S. independent refiner, Marathon Petroleum, is seeking alternatives for shipping from its Gulf Coast plants in event the pipeline shutdown is extended, said spokesman Jamal Kheiry.

 Chevron Corp, which operates Gulf Coast oil refineries in Texas and Mississippi, has continued to supply its U.S. East Coast customers.